 Although it would be easier to invest a lump sum and it would likely be a good long-term decision, you might not be able to sleep at night if the market crashed a few weeks after you made a lump sum investment.

 If that were to happen, you might make choices to reduce your stress and anxiety that aren’t good for your finances.

 What should you do if you don’t have a large sum of money to invest?
 Don’t wait to build one up.
+Start investing today.